hiroshimamiya/EPIB685/README.md

 In-person at room: , Friday 9:30AM-12:30PM EST.
 Audio and video will be recorded

-## Learning Outcomes
-By the completion of this course, students will be able to

 ## Readings and lectures
 Lecture slides will be available in MyCourses.